sparktsang/sparktsang.github.io/_posts/2025-10-20-educate-god.md

 And perhaps this is the greatest irony of our age.
 I had just witnessed a preview of the coming war: a war not against ignorance, but against a new kind of knowledge.

 A war where reason itself would be used as the most effective weapon against reason.

+---

+This essay is the last of a three-part series.